tobiasgiessler/oca-preparation/README.md

 Identifiers may contain letters, numbers, $, or \_.
 Identifiers may not begin with numbers.

+Numeric literals may contain underscores between two digits and begin with 1-9, 0, 0x, 0X, 0b, 0B.

 ## Order of Elements in a Class

 | Element             | Example             | Required       | Where does it go?             |